Do the Digit Insurance

 • Use a Strap: If you cannot grasp the back foot with your hands, you can do so with the help of a strap.

-• Resting on the Forearm: For those who have an underdeveloped core can choose to rest on their forearm for relief.
-Moreover, with flexibility one can let their belly and chest rest on their front leg.
+• Resting on the Forearm: Those with an underdeveloped core can choose to rest on their forearm for relief.
+Moreover, with flexibility, one can let one's belly and chest rest on the front leg.

-• Changing the Position of the Hands: Changing the position of the hand and bringing it a little forward making the shoulders lean towards the hips.
+• Changing the Position of the Hands: Change the position of the hand and bring it a little forward, allowing the shoulders to lean towards the hips.

-When it comes to yoga, there are several poses that help in boosting your mental, physical and spiritual health.
-Furthermore, the health benefits of pigeon pose cannot be overlooked as it is an outstanding yoga pose that you can easily practise at home.
+When it comes to yoga, several poses help boost mental, physical, and spiritual health.
+Furthermore, the health benefits of Pigeon Pose cannot be overlooked, as it is an outstanding yoga pose that you can easily practise at home.
 All you have to do is learn the steps correctly and keep the precautions in mind.

 Who should avoid doing the Pigeon Pose?